-My research focuses on design, services and digital technology.
-I have experience of research with and about businesses in relation to three main topics:
+Dr Ahmad Beltagui's research focuses on design, services and digital technology.
+He has experience of research with and about businesses in relation to three main topics:

 1. Design-driven innovation and human-centred design applied to social and business challenges.